gbarbon/clear/examples/README.md

 The directory `examples` contains some examples to evaluate our tool.
 You can :

-   1. produce the Counterexample LTS
+   1. Produce the Counterexample LTS.
-   2. discover neighbourhoods in the Counterexample LTS with the CLEAR Analyser
+   2. Discover neighbourhoods in the Counterexample LTS with the CLEAR Analyser.
-   3. Visualize the Counterexample LTS and neighbourhoods with CLEAR Visualizer
+   3. Visualize the Counterexample LTS and neighbourhoods with CLEAR Visualizer.

 You can directly jump to points 2 or 3, the necessary files are already available for all the three steps.

-**NOTE:** *in order to generate the Counterexample LTS the CLEAR analyser exploits a feature of the CADP toolbox that is not yet publicly available, but will be released in a future CADP release.
-Anyway the neighbourhood detection and the visualisation can anyway be performed, since the necessary files are all available in each example directory.*
+**NOTE:** *in order to generate the Counterexample LTS the CLEAR analyser exploits some private features of the CADP toolbox, which will be made publicly available in a future CADP release.
+The neighbourhood detection and the visualization can be performed without the need to produce the Counterexample LTS, since the necessary files have already been computed and are available in each example directory.*

 License
 =======